 3. Best in Social Responsibility

 The Stein Family Wines, makers of the esteemed Stein Family Magic Hour White Moscato 2011, had lived true to its name.
-It has committed to provide scholarships for the children of the vineyard workers, even when profits are low.
-Such a dedication to change lives one at a time deserves distinction.
-Not only that, the wine itself is very good and truly earned the Magic Hour name.
+It has committed to providing scholarships for the children of the vineyard workers, even when profits are low.
+Such a dedication to change lives one at a time deserves the distinction.
+Not only that, but the wine itself is also very good and truly earned the Magic Hour name.

 15 Best Moscato Wines